Bishop's College School: Canadian/Québécois statehood with BCS

 BCS is known to support Canada and Canadian nationalism, and prior to that showing firm loyalty to Britain despite its siting in Québec, where French language identity, and for a time even separatism, is evident.
-Sir James David Edgar, was born in the Townships and son of the Second Master, attended BCS and eventually was named the 7th Speaker of the House of Commons of Canada.
 The Rector of BCS during the Canadian Confederation, the Rev. Henry Hopper Miles (LLD, McGill) was the representative of the Eastern Townships in the London Conference of 1866.
 The school also received the first-ever Canadian flag in a blessing ceremony a few hours before it was raised on Parliament Hill in 1965.
 The flag was subsequently donated by BCS alumni, a World War II veteran Okill Stuart, who coincidentally invited Prince Philip for an inspection visit to BCS.
 That particular flag is permanently kept in the BCS Chapel.

 In 1989, HRH the Duke of Edinburgh Prince Philip visited the school and inspected the annual cadet inspection.
 More than 2000 people was attended.
 The Duke made a speech in the school chapel and unveiled a plaque for the United Empire Loyalists recognizing the school's past 150 years of history.
 The Coat of Arms and royal charter after the merger with King's Hall was also presented.
 The United Empire Loyalists anthem was sung for the first time in presence of Prince Philip.

 Also in 1989, the author of the Universal Declaration of Human Rights, John Peters Humphrey conveyed an intensive speech in a BCS Politics Class based on the recent events such as the Meech Lake Accords and the Canadian Charter of Rights and Freedoms and his own opinion on Quebec Nationalism & Canadian Nationalism for the first time.
 He deliberately emphasized individual human rights over that of the collective group.
 He surprised his audience ending with an almost urgent tone advising the students at BCS to think critically and continue his legacies.